Manage apps from the Microsoft Store for Business with Configuration Manager

 The site creates a Configuration Manager application containing the Microsoft Store for Business app.

 Then deploy and monitor this application as you would any other Configuration Manager application.
 For more information, see the following articles:

 For devices enrolled with Microsoft Intune, deployed apps are only available to the user who originally enrolled the device.
 No other users can access the app.

-In the Software Library workspace, expand Application Management, then click License Information for Store Apps.
+In the Software Library workspace, expand Application Management, then select the License Information for Store Apps node.